spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 </p>

 <p align = "center">
 <b>Figure 3.</b> Taxi pickup and dropoff trips (2019) in the City of Chicago, USA.
 There are 12,484,572 remaining trips after the data processing.
+See <a href = "https://spatiotemporal-data.github.io/Chicago-mobility/taxi-data-appendix/">the data processing codes</a>.
 </p>